mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

                 authentic](#harbours-as-both-protective-and-authentic)
             -   [Spaces to play - playgrounds and jam sessions](#spaces-to-play---playgrounds-and-jam-sessions)
-    -   [Part Three : Synthesis & contributions to the field = EDITING
-        DOWN OR
-        MOVING](#part-three-synthesis-contributions-to-the-field-editing-down-or-moving)
             -   [GDPs as a gateway pedagogical framework](#gdps-as-a-gateway-pedagogical-framework)
         -   [Second area of contribution to the research in the field: A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI